 The security camera system at WICC has been installed for a month or so.
 The greatest feature of this system is the Blue Iris monitoring software.
 Two weeks ago while I was out there, we calibrated the motion detection on all four cameras.
-The results are astounding; there are least two red foxes, six to seven white tailed deer, and on the weekends, the place is busier than Grand Central station.
+The results are astounding; there are at least two red foxes and six to seven white-tailed deer, and on the weekends, the place is busier than Grand Central station.

-Likely he was intending on some site beautification.
+Likely he intended some site beautification.
 His friend is out of the frame to the left when the cameras are spotted.
 A few seconds later both can be seen running away on the North facing camera.
 I find that rather funny.
 This is a still picture:

-On the right hand side of the screen, one can see all of the triggered events from all of the cameras.
-The Blue Iris software is great, it can handle up to 64 IP cameras and has all sorts neat features; color coding cameras, record on motion, night time sensitivity settings, ability to NAT the camera interface to the public network, etc. The Blue Iris also has an iPhone and Android client which will allow remote access to the Blue Iris server and the server can be set up to push events to the mobile device.
-At $9.99, the app is a little pricey, but for high security situations, it might be just the ticket.
+On the right-hand side of the screen, one can see all of the triggered events from all the cameras.
+The Blue Iris software is great, it can handle up to 64 IP cameras and has all sorts of neat features; color coding cameras, recording on motion, night time sensitivity settings, ability to NAT the camera interface to the public network, etc. The Blue Iris also has an iPhone and Android client which will allow remote access to the Blue Iris server and the server can be set up to push events to the mobile device.
+At $9.99, the app is a little pricey, but for high-security situations, it might be just the ticket.

-We also need to get some signage warning of trespassing and video surveillance and post them on the fences and buildings.
+We must also get some signage warning about trespassing and video surveillance and post them on the fences and buildings.

 I took a few shots during the boat ride back from the WICC transmitter site today.
 This has to be one of the more unique transmitter sites to access in the country.
 Most of the time, the boat ride takes about five to ten minutes, depending on other vessels in the channel.
 The dock at the island is in rough shape due to last month’s storm, but it is generally passable.

-We are still working on repairing damage from Sandy.
-Today was patching up the roof and trouble shooting the tower lights.
-The tower light wiring, junction boxes and splices were all soaked by sea water, and there are several issues malfunctioning side markers and beacon lights.
+We are still working on repairing the damage from Sandy.
+Today was patching up the roof and troubleshooting the tower lights.
+The tower light wiring, junction boxes, and splices were all soaked by seawater, and there are several issues with malfunctioning side markers and beacon lights.
 We will be rewiring everything next week.

 The Ferry runs between Port Jefferson, NY (Long Island) and Bridgeport, CT carrying cars and pedestrians.
 There are no cars on this particular boat, so it must be out of service.